-As indicated above, the majority of survey respondents (56.6%) somewhat or strongly agreed that they are sufficiently informed about climate-related shocks, compared to 36.1% of respondents who disagreed with this sentiment (see figure 5).
+As indicated above, the majority of survey respondents (56.6%) somewhat or strongly agreed that they are sufficiently informed about climate-related shocks, compared to 36.1% of respondents who disagreed with this sentiment (see Figure 5).
 Information on security and conflict observes a similar split, whereby 53.8% of respondents agree that information is sufficient, whilst 35.9% disagree.

-Figure 5: The majority of respondents feels sufficiently informed about potential droughts and floods
+Figure 5: The majority of respondents feels sufficiently informed about potential droughts and floods The information I receive on droughts and floods is sufficient (n=883)

-This indicates that some early warning systems are in place, be they formal or informal, but struggle to reach communities.
+This indicates that some early warning systems are in place - either formal or informal -, but they do not reach every household in a community equally.
 Qualitative data collected exhibits a similar discrepancy.

-- In Baidoa, the camp leader argued that although a six-person strong CDMC exists with one member responsible for 100 households in the camp, no early warning system is in place.
-The implementing partner accordingly suggested training in early warning procedures for committee members, which suggests that early warning systems at this point are informal. - In the Kulmis camp in Mogadishu, camp leader and implementing partner disagreed on the size of the committee (40 vs. 7), but argued that it is inclusive of women and different age groups, have received training, work with implementing partners, and advise the community on issues of sanitation, latrine, and drought. - In Beledweyne, a six-member strong committee exists that calls community meetings to relay warnings, then expect attendees to diffuse the information via phone calls. - In South Galkayo, key informants mentioned a committee, but focus groups insisted that information is first spread by camp leaders and religious authorities, then spread via personal networks.
+- □ In Baidoa, the camp leader argued that although a six-person strong CDMC exists with one member responsible for 100 households in the camp, no other early warning mechanism are in place apart from this.
+The implementing partner accordingly suggested training in early warning procedures for committee members, which suggests that early warning systems at this point are rather informal. - ☐ In the Kulmis camp in Mogadishu, camp leader and implementing partner disagreed on the size of the committee (40 vs. 7), but argued that it is inclusive of women and different age groups.
+Besides, both were in consonance that they have received training and that they have advised the community on issues of sanitation, latrine, and drought.

+- In Beledweyne, a six-member strong committee exists that calls community meetings to relay warnings, then expect attendees to diffuse the information via phone calls. - In South Galkayo, key informants mentioned a committee, but focus groups insisted that information is first spread by camp leaders and religious authorities, then spread via personal networks.